 instruction for the screen and stage

 As a private audition coach, workshop leader and proud member of the faculty of both Columbia College and Roosevelt University, I derive great satisfaction from guiding my students toward discoveries and artistic success.
-Drawing from my years of professional on-camera and theatre experience as an actor, director and writer, my approach is process-oriented – creating an environment which fosters both analysis and exploration.
+Drawing from my years of professional on-camera and theatre experience as an actor, director and writer, my approach is process-oriented – creating an inclusive, respectful environment which fosters both analysis and exploration.
 Honored with The Excellence in Teaching Award by Columbia College, I am proud of the lasting connections forged with my students and am always excited to begin new working relationships.

 Columbia College Chicago, 2011 – present